HolyLab/HolyLabRegistry/README.md

    If both of these uses apply to you, you should generate two separate keys for the two cases.

+   Here are the steps needed to generate a key:

+   1.1 Generating a new SSH key at a local machine.

+      - Open git bash and paste text below, substituting in your GitHub email address.
+        ```
+        $ ssh-keygen -t ecdsa -b 521 -C "your_email@example.com"
+        ```
+        Note: Around September 1, 2021, GitHub has added new security requirements for newly added RSA keys.
+Please see https://github.blog/2021-09-01-improving-git-protocol-security-github/ for more information.

+      - When you're prompted to "Enter a file in which to save the key," press Enter.
+This accepts the default file location.
+        ```
+        Enter a file in which to save the key (/home/you/.ssh/id_ecdsa): [Press enter]
+        ```
+        It's recommended to name the key something informative, e.g., `github_push_key` or `github_CI_key` for the two cases described at the top of this section.

+      - At the prompt, type a secure passphrase if you want.
+(Do not use a passphrase for `github_CI_key` cases, just hit <Enter> at the prompts below.)
+        ```
+        Enter passphrase (empty for no passphrase): [Type a passphrase]
+        Enter same passphrase again: [Type passphrase again]
+        ```

+    1.2 Adding your SSH key to the ssh-agent (only for `github_push_key`)

+      - Start the ssh-agent in the background.
+        ```
+        $ eval "$(ssh-agent -s)"
+        Agent pid 59566
+        ```

+      - Add your SSH private key to the ssh-agent
+        ```
+        $ ssh-add ~/.ssh/id_ecdsa
+        ```

 2. Setup SSH Authentication for Git Bash on Windows (Safe to skip for Linux) (Only for `github_push_key`)